Deep Carbon Observatory (2014)

 A bishop in rags totters on the roof of his church, staring upriver.
 Thrun Ruesie refuses to come down, he lost a lifesaving relic and will jump from shame without help.

 Another gripe, the Dam broke the day before the PCs arrived in the region.
-Are we to believe that people will resort to cannibalism in disaster areas after a single day?
+Are we to believe that people will starve and resort to cannibalism in disaster areas after a single day?
 Kind of a stretch.

-Then comes the map of the area, a hand drawn map with no indication of distance which is unforgivable in an adventure where time contraints are important.
+Then comes the map of the area, a hand drawn map with no indication of distance which is unforgivable in an adventure where time constraints are important.
 The Crows prefer to stay behind the foe (smart since that means all the difficult encounters are handled by the dumb heroes) but what if the PCs are slow and stupid?

 This section proper has plenty of interesting events along the way to the broken magical dam to keep you going.
 Two duelling wizards (both tossers), a windmill with a family beset by giant crabs, an encounter with two kids on a log that is essential to opening a room in the last section of the adventure and this;

 4. d20 Toads the size of obese men.
 A field of toads the size of obese men.
 They have been feasting on bodies washed up on a ( 23) bank of dark mud.
 Bodyshapes can clearly be seen through their drum-tight skin.
 Some have burst.
 Drowned and undigested limbs poke out from their ruptured sides.
 The rest will try to eat you.
 They are fat, pale, and slow with corpses.
-If they take any damage a body may pop through their sides, killing them. ( d6 bodies here.)
+If they take any damage a body may pop through their sides, killing them. (d6 bodies here.)

 No treasure there.
 Fuck.